 Optional Variations

-- Additions: Consider incorporating ingredients such as nuts (like almonds or walnuts) or different flavor extracts (like vanilla or orange) for a unique twist.
+- Additions: Try nuts (almonds or walnuts), or different extracts like vanilla or orange for a new flavor mix.

 Health Benefits and Nutritional Information